-The Personal Development Course at SCQF levels 2 and 3 (Access 2 and 3) will be withdrawn on 31 July 2014.
-At SCQF levels 4, 5 and 6 (Intermediate 1, Intermediate 2 and Higher) the Course will run for a further year and be withdrawn on 31 July 2015.
+These Personal Development Courses at SCQF levels 2 and 3 (Access 2 and 3) will be withdrawn on 31 July 2014 and at SCQF levels 4, 5 and 6 (Intermediate 1, Intermediate 2 and Higher) will be withdrawn on 31 July 2015.

 Personal Development Courses aim to help learners become employable, contributing and independent members of society through the development of transferable life skills.
 Available at SCQF levels 2–6, the Courses encourage candidates to build a range of personal, social and vocational skills such as evaluating, planning, reviewing, managing tasks and working with others.

 Candidates can target their own individual development needs and assessment is based around these individual needs.

 These qualifications are available in schools and colleges.

 For information about the Access 1 and 2 levels, please refer to the Access 1 & 2 website.

 The purpose of the publication is to highlight the contribution made by the awards to young people’s achievement.
 It is a joint effort between all the different award providers.